Frequently Asked Questions

 No, unfortunately we do not.
 When you post, the minimum duration for any listing must be at least 30 days.

 Ha!
-Do we need to make money? : ) Well, we would like to make money someday, but right now we are focusing on just making Leasebreak the best resource possible
+Do we need to make money? : ) Well, we would like to make more money someday, but right now we make some money by charging for "featured listings", "premium users", and we partner with agents who want to help tenants either market their apartment, or need help searching for a rental (email firstname.lastname@example.org for more info).
+But mostly, we are focusing on just making Leasebreak the best resource possible.

 We want only those who have their landlord’s permission to post on our website.
 We believe the landlord’s permission and cooperation is CRITICAL.
 Unlike most short term rental websites, we ask anyone posting a listing on our website if they have their landlord’s approval or not, and we publicly display their answer.
 While we know this system is not foolproof, we believe this is an effective way to make sure the issue of “landlord approval” is up front and center.
 Again, to repeat, we want only those who have their landlord’s permission to post on our website